Mutual Coupling in RIS-Aided Communication: Model Training and Experimental Validation: Introduction

+{Regarding the RIS mutual coupling, numerous recent investigations have led to significant advancements in modeling and performance optimization.
+A physics-based end-to-end model, named PhysFad, has been proposed in~\cite{Faqiri2023PhysFad} based on a first-principles coupled-dipole formalism.
+This model characterizes RIS-parametrized wireless channels with adjustable fading.
+Additionally, a linear series expansion-based analysis of the channel's non-linearity mechanism has been presented in~\cite{Rabault2024On}, and an experimental validation using a 1-bit RIS prototype operating in the cmWave band has been reported in~\cite{Sol2024Experimentally}.
+Stemming from fundamental \ac{em} principles, the PhysFad model inherently accounts for proximity-induced mutual coupling, reverberation-induced multi-reflection, and environmental fading, providing essential insights into accurate \ac{ris} channel modeling, particularly in rich-scattering environments.
+With its EM-compliant characteristics, this channel model serves as a reliable benchmark for generating physically precise wireless channels and verifying advanced RIS configuration designs~\cite{Stylianopoulos2022Deep}.}

-Recent investigations into mutual coupling within RIS have resulted in notable advancements in modeling and performance optimization.
-Notably, existing mutual coupling-aware communication models can be categorized into two types: impedance matrix-based models and scattering matrix-based models.
+Another suitable theory to model mutual coupling in RIS is the microwave network theory.
+Notably, existing microwave network-based communication modeling can be categorized into two types: impedance matrix-based models and scattering matrix-based models.
 In the impedance matrix-based approach, the first effort can be found in~\cite{Gradoni2021End}, where an \ac{em}-compliant and mutual coupling-aware communication model is proposed by adopting the mutual impedance analysis among RIS unit cells.
-The authors of~\cite{Di2023Modeling} further provided a refined mutual impedance evaluation approach in a closed-form manner.
 This model has proven effective in guiding RIS configuration, facilitating applications such as end-to-end received power maximization in \ac{siso} systems~\cite{Qian2021Mutual} and sum-rate optimization in multi-user interference \ac{mimo} channels~\cite{Abrardo2021MIMO}.
-On the other hand, the scattering matrix-based model, rooted in microwave network theory, was initially explored by the authors of~\cite{Shen2022Modeling} through a scattering parameter network analysis.
-Subsequently, the authors of~\cite{Li2023Beyond} proposed a scattering matrix-based mutual coupling-aware communication model.
-Importantly, the derivation in~\cite{Li2023Beyond} establishes the equivalence between impedance and scattering matrices for a microwave network, allowing seamless conversion between the two representations.
+On the other hand, the scattering matrix-based model was initially explored by the authors of~\cite{Shen2022Modeling} through a scattering parameter network analysis.
+Subsequently, the authors of~\cite{Li2023Beyond2} derived a scattering matrix-based mutual coupling-aware communication model. {The scattering parameter is regarded as a model that is more directly related to the radiation pattern and easier to measure~\cite{Wijekoon2024Phase}.} Importantly, the derivation in~\cite{Li2023Beyond2} {and~\cite{Abrardo2023Design}} establish the equivalence between the impedance matrix-based and scattering matrix-based communication models. {Recently, microwave network-based models, either in the impedance matrix form or the scattering matrix form, have been successfully applied, for example, in \ac{em} modeling for arbitrarily shaped \ac{ris}\cite{Badheka2023Accurate} and in \ac{ris}-parametrized wireless networks-on-chip~\cite{Tapie2024Systematic}.}